-the Act.
-The emergence of the Internet, which did not exist at the time of the last revision of the Act, is another event that the Model Administrative Procedure Act must address.
+ABA study furnishes useful comparisons for the Act.
+The emergence of the InternetInternet, which did not exist at the time of the last revision of the Act, is another event that the Model Administrative Procedure Act must address.
 Finally, since the 1981 Act, approximately thirty states have adopted central panel administrative law judge provisions.
 What has been learned from the experience in those states can be used to improve this Act.

 1 REVISED MODEL STATE ADMINISTRATIVE PROCEDURE ACT 2 3 [ARTICLE] 1 4 GENERAL PROVISIONS 5 6 SECTION 101.
 SHORT TITLE.
 This [act] may be cited as the [state] Administrative 7 Procedure Act.
 8 SECTION 102.
 DEFINITIONS.
 In this [act]: 9 (1) "Adjudication" means the process for determination of facts or application of law 10 pursuant to which an agency formulates and issues an order.
-11 (2) "Agency" means a state board, authority, commission, institution, department, 12 division, officer, or other stategovernment entity, that is authorized or required by law to make 13 rules or to adjudicate.
-The term does not include the governor, the legislature, and the judiciary.
-14 The term does not include local agencies but does include state agencies.
-15 (3) "Agency action" means: 16 (A) the whole or part of any agency order or rule; 17 (B) the failure to issue an order or rule; or 18 (C) an agency's performance of, or failure to perform, any duty, function, or 19 activity or to make any determination required by law.
-20 (4) "Agency head" means the individual in whom, or one or more members of the body 21 of individuals in which, the ultimate legal authority of an agency is vested.
-22 (5) "Agency record" means the agency rulemaking record in rulemaking governed by 23 Section 302, the emergency rulemaking record in rulemaking governed by Section 309(a), the
+11 (2)(2) "Agency" means a state board, authority, commission, institution, department, 12 division, office, officer, or other stategovernment entity, that is authorized or required by law to 13 make rules or to adjudicate.
+The term does not include the ggovernor, the legislature, and the 14 jjudiciary.
+The term does not include local agencies but does include state agencies.
+15 (3)(3) "Agency action" means: 16 (A) the whole or part of any agency order or rule; 17 (B) the failure to issue an order or rule; or 18 (C) an agency's performance of, or failure to perform, any duty, function, or 19 activity or to make any determination required by law.
+20 (4)(4) "Agency head" means the individual in whom , or one or more members of the 21 body of individuals in which, the ultimate legal authority of an agency is vested.
+22 23 24 25 (5)(5) "Agency record" means the agency rulemaking record in rulemaking governed by Section 302, the emergency rulemaking record in rulemaking governed by Section 309(a), the direct final rulemaking record in rulemaking governed by Section 309(b), the agency hearing record in an adjudication governed by Section 407, and the agency record in informal and